 Every investment will incur financial costs, both internal and external.
 Most of these costs will be fully capitalized from an accounting perspective and depreciated over their useful life.
 The tax savings of these capital investments will also typically only be recouped in those future years.
 Many initiatives also have upfront and ongoing operational expenditure requirements to be considered.
-Whilst these ‘opex’ costs may not be included in the ‘capex’ budget, it is important that they are included in the selection of investment initiatives, as from an economic perspective they comprise the total cash outflow.
-At the most basic level, once the initiatives for an investment reason (eg sustenance) are ranked in terms of utility to the organization, funding would be distributed in order until the budget (eg for sustenance) for the period in question was consumed.
-You can read more here about the difference between OPEX and CAPEX.
+Whilst these ‘OpEx’ costs may not be included in the ‘capex’ budget, it is important that they are included in the selection of investment initiatives, as from an economic perspective they comprise the total cash outflow.
+At the most basic level, once the initiatives for an investment reason (e.g. sustenance) are ranked in terms of utility to the organization, funding would be distributed in order until the budget (e.g. for sustenance) for the period in question was consumed.
+To deepen your knowledge of expenditure types used for appropriation requests, read more here about the difference between CAPEX vs OPEX.

 Human and other Resource Constraints

 All initiative should be evaluated in terms of their demand on internal human and other resources (such as facilities and equipment).
-Whilst not necessarily impacting the final approval decision, awareness of these impact will invariably impact the prioritization and scheduling of initiatives based on these internal constraints.
+Whilst not necessarily impacting the final decision of appropriation requests, awareness of these impact will invariably impact the prioritization and scheduling of initiatives based on these internal constraints.

 SAP Investment Management provides basic functionality to record appropriation requests including the rationale for the investment, cash requirements, expected annual return, financial analysis metrics, and relative assessment by investment variant.
-No standard functionality is, however, provided to calculate these assessments scores or inputs.
+No standard functionality is provided to calculate these assessments scores or inputs for budget appropriation requests.